The Gunny Sack

 Green bean casserole is a must at every holiday dinner.
 The creamy, crunchy combination is fantastic!

-Since green bean casserole is a mix and heat side dish, it is the perfect thing to cook in a slow cooker.
-Just mix it up, turn the crockpot on and forget it about it while you focus on the other dishes.
+Since green bean casserole is a mix-and-heat side dish, it is the perfect thing to cook in a slow cooker.
+Just mix it up, turn the crockpot on, and forget about it while you focus on the other dishes.

 How To Make Slow Cooker Green Bean Casserole